dd32/td-gh-ex/readme.txt

 PHP 5.4+, IE11+, WordPress 4.7+

 = How to disable google fonts? =
-Bayleaf WordPress theme uses Google Fonts for your website by default.
+Aamla WordPress theme uses Google Fonts for your website by default.
 Fonts and their respective stylesheets are downloaded from google's website.
 Refer link [ https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users ] for google font's privacy related information.
 If you do not want to use google fonts for your website, you can disable it from theme customizer (Appearance > Customize > Theme options).

 == Changelog ==

+= 1.2.3 =
+* Modify: Minor CSS styling improvements.
+* Add recommendations for WP Gallery Enhancer and Display post types plugin.

 = 1.2.2 =
 * Add: Option to add related posts at the end of single posts.